joaogallindo-dev/joaogallindo-dev/README.md

 - 🔗 **Frontend + Backend integration**
 - 🛠️ **Creative digital products**

-I like working between **design and development**, turning concepts, wireframes and visual ideas into real interactive experiences.
+I enjoy working between **design and development**, combining visual thinking with software engineering to turn concepts, wireframes and prototypes into real interactive experiences.

+I'm continuously expanding my knowledge through projects, experimentation and certifications, including **Design, Full Stack Development and Artificial Intelligence**.

+I have a particular interest in understanding not only **how software works**, but also **how people experience it** — from the first visual interaction to the final product.

 > **I believe good software is not only about how it works — it's also about how it feels to use.**